katyapotapov/aoc-24/README.md

 | 2   | 00:08:15    | 1762        | 0            | 01:21:14    | 10432       | 0            |
 | 1   | 01:04:33    | 10474       | 0            | 01:10:38    | 9930        | 0            |

+\*Yes it actually took me the exact same amount of time to solve both Day 12 and Day 15 part 1 - I triple checked that I pasted the time in correctly.
+How unlikely!
 <br><br>

 ### Personal times: